ScriptFUSION/ByteFormatter/README.md

 ```
 > 513 KiB

-The default precision can be increased with `setPrecision($precision)`.
-Increasing the precision allows the specified amount of digits after the decimal point.
+Increasing the default precision with `setPrecision()` allows the specified number of digits after the decimal point.

 ```php
 (new ByteFormatter)->setPrecision(2)->format(0x80233);